-H. (U) Additional Procedures for Retention, Use, and Disclosure section 702 during a time period when there is uncertainty about the location of the target of the acquisition because the technical post-tasking checks described in NSA's section 702 targeting procedures were not functioning properly, the FBI will follow its internal procedures for determining whether such information may be used (including, but not limited to, in FISA applications, section 702 targeting, and disseminations).
+- 9. (U) Queries in Special Purpose Systems.
+Any queries conducted in special purpose systems, other than those systems described in Sections III.F.5-7, must be conducted in accordance with the Querying Procedures. - G. (U) Metadata acquisition because the technical post-tasking checks described in NSA's section 702 targeting procedures were not functioning properly, the FBI will follow its internal procedures for determining whether such information may be used (including, but not limited to, in FISA applications, section 702 targeting, and disseminations).
 Except as necessary to assess location under this provision, the FBI may not use or disclose any information acquired pursuant to section 702 during such time period unless the FBI determines, based on the totality of the circumstances, that the target is reasonably believed to have been located outside the United States at the time the information was acquired.
-If the FBI determines that the target is reasonably believed to have been located at the time the information was acquired, such information will not be used and will be promptly destroyed.
+If the FBI determines that the target is reasonably believed to have been located inside the United States at the time the information was acquired, such information will not be used and will be promptly destroyed.